John Sitton: Managerial career

-"You, you little cunt, when I tell you to do something, and you, you fucking big cunt, when I tell you to do something, do it.
-And if you come back at me, we'll have a fucking right sort-out in here.
-All right?
-And you can pair up if you like, and you can fucking pick someone else to help you, and you can bring your fucking dinner.
-'Cos by the time I've finished with you, you'll fucking need it."

 Speaking about the event later, Sitton said, "Terry's an ex-teammate of mine who I like very, very much.
 He's good company when you go for a night out – but as a manager and a coach, he's not what I'm looking for.
 I may have lost a friend, but by tomorrow I would have recovered."

-Orient went on to lose the match 1–0, and after winning only one of the next 15 games, both Sitton and Turner were sacked two months later.
+Orient went on to lose the match 1–0, and after winning only one of the next 15 games, both Sitton and Turner were dismissed two months later.
 Orient won just seven of 47 games under the pair.
 After the pair left, the side lost the following three games and finished bottom of the table.

 New owner Barry Hearn had briefly considered retaining Sitton on a three-year contract, before hiring Pat Holland as Sitton and Turner's replacement.

 Since 1995

 After leaving Brisbane Road, Sitton battled depression and had therapy.
-He was passed over for many club coaching jobs and his application for a youth coach position at Charlton Athletic was rejected due to how he was perceived in Club for a Fiver, leaving him very disillusioned with football.
-He spent eighteen months applying for coaching jobs without success despite being an otherwise well regarded coach within football due to his earlier coaching work at Lilleshall and with the Leyton Orient youth team.
+He was passed over for many club coaching jobs and his application for a youth coach position at Charlton Athletic was rejected due to how he was perceived in Club for a Fiver, leaving him disillusioned with football.
+He spent eighteen months applying for coaching jobs without success.

-In 1997, Sitton began learning The Knowledge in order to become a London taxi driver, completing it in 2003 and becoming a licensed black cab driver, which Sitton does to this day.
+In 1997, Sitton began learning The Knowledge in order to become a London taxi driver, completing it in 2003 and becoming a licensed black cab driver.
 He also had a brief spell as a scout for Manchester City, where he was sent to scout and later recommended Arjan de Zeeuw, Tim Cahill and a young Frank Lampard to the club, before Joe Royle cleared out the backroom staff on his arrival as manager in 1998.

 Sitton had a spell coaching at Haringey Borough whose budget at the time was £40 a week.

-Sitton had a short spell as assistant manager at Enfield under manager Tom Loizou, with the club owned by controversial chairman Tony Lazarou, and later briefly worked as assistant manager at Leyton.
-A few years later, Sitton was brought back to the club by popular demand from the players.
+Sitton had a short spell as assistant manager at Enfield under manager Tom Loizou, with the club owned by chairman Tony Lazarou, and later briefly worked as assistant manager at Leyton.
+A few years later, Sitton was brought back to the club.
 As manager, Sitton started well in the league with three wins in four games, but pressure from chairman Costas Sophocleous after a draw in the fourth game made him decide to leave after the following match.
 Leyton ended the season in 15th place.